 - If a user logs in to your application, the engagement is displayed.
 If there is an inactivity of 30 minutes or more from the user, the Gainsight PX session is terminated.
 A new session (visit) is initiated when user activity is detected again and the user is qualified again to view the engagement.

 - This process is repeated for each visit on Monday and Tuesday, from 10 Sep 2020 to 10 Sep 2021.

 This scope enables to trigger engagements 'every time' when the user meets/ qualifies for the Engagement Audience Criteria, even if it means triggering the engagement multiple times in the same visit/day.
 The engagement is displayed multiple times, to all the qualified users, when the schedule is active.

 This qualification scope allows you to display the engagement multiple times with recurring intervals during a specific time period.
 The advantage of this scope is that you can set a time gap between two views of engagement.
 The Interval schedule differs for Dialog and the other engagements.

-In the image below, the engagement is displayed three times with a gap of three days between each display.
+In the image below, the engagement is displayed three times with a gap of one day between each display.

 Cycle completion is achieved if any one of the following events occurs:

 - If a user does not respond to the survey or does not complete the Guide during the specified time period.
 (4 months in the above example)

 - If a user responds to the survey or completes the Guide/Slider engagement before the specified time period ends.

 Once the cycle is completed, you can select one of the following options to decide what needs to happen further.